anywhichway/lmdb-oql/README.md

 * The major version will be zero.
 * Breaking changes or feature additions will increment the minor version.
 * Bug fixes and documentation changes will increment the patch version.

+2023-11-26 v0.5.8 Updated test suite to ensure operation with child databases.

+2023-06-01 v0.5.7 Integrated v1.0.0 release of `lmdb-index`.
+Removed `lmdb-query` and `array-set-ops` as dependencies.

 2023-05-26 v0.5.6 Corrected respository pointer in package.json.